Derivator Six Functor Formalisms -- Definition and Construction I: Fibered multiderivators over pre-2-multiderivators

 We have to show that the natural map

 is an isomorphism.
-It is the composition of the following morphisms which are all isomorphisms respectively by (FDer4 left'), (FDer5 left) observing that $\pr_2$ is a Grothendieck opfibration, the second part of (FDer0 left) for $\pr_1$, and the first part of (FDer0 left) in the form that the composition of coCartesian morphisms is coCartesian:
+It is the composition of the following morphisms which are all isomorphisms respectively by (FDer4 left) using \cite[Proposition~2.3.23.\@ 2.]{Hor15}, by (FDer5 left) observing that $\pr_2$ is a opfibration, by the second part of (FDer0 left) for $\pr_1$, and by the first part of (FDer0 left) in the form that the composition of coCartesian morphisms is coCartesian.